-Twitter beats estimates, cuts jobs with eye on 2017 profitability
+Twitter cuts jobs with eye on 2017 profit; Vine discontinued

-Twitter Inc said Thursday it would cut 9 percent of its global workforce to keep costs down as the microblogging service reported quarterly results that beat Wall Street expectations, lifting shares.
+(Reuters) - Twitter Inc said Thursday it would cut 9 percent of its global workforce to keep costs down even as quarterly results eclipsed Wall Street's beaten-down expectations, lifting shares that had fallen after a failed effort to sell the company.

+More than 300 Twitter employees will be affected by the layoffs as part of a broader restructuring, a figure similar to an earlier round of reductions announced a year ago.
+Separately, the company announced it would discontinue Vine, a video app launched in 2013 that played brief clips on a repeat loop that struggled to compete with Facebook's Instagram.

-Third-quarter revenue growth slowed sharply in the third quarter but topped analysts' expectations.
-Its stock rose nearly 4 percent to $17.97 in premarket trading.
+The reductions of staff and services were blunted somewhat by the backdrop of third-quarter revenue growth that slowed sharply but topped analysts' expectations.
+Its stock was up 1.6 percent to $17.56, after rallying 5 percent in premarket trading.

 Revenue rose about 8 percent to $616 million, above the average analyst estimate of $605.8 million.
-The company reported a 20 percent rise in revenue in the previous quarter and 58 percent last year.
+The company had reported a 20-percent rise in revenue in the previous quarter and 58 percent in the year-ago quarter.

+Analysts, on average, had expected 316.3 million monthly active users, according to market research firm FactSet StreetAccount.

+"The building blocks for revenue are increasing the number of users, and Twitter is not doing a particularly good job of that," Wedbush Securities analyst Michael Pachter said.
+He added that Twitter needed to grow revenue by $200 million to $300 million a quarter to achieve 2017 profitability.

+"The run-rate for the year is under $100 million in profit, so it is really hard to justify spending $15 or $18 billion to buy a $100-million profit (company)," Pachter said.

-Total advertising revenue of $545 million grew 6 percent year-over-year.
+Total advertising revenue of $545 million grew 6 percent year-over-year, and 90 percent of it came from mobile.

 Excluding items, the company earned 13 cents per share, beating the average estimate of 9 cents, according to Thomson Reuters I/B/E/S.

-"We're getting more disciplined about how we invest in the business, and we set a company goal of driving toward GAAP profitability in 2017," said Chief Financial Officer Anthony Noto.
+The company is "more disciplined about how we invest in the business" and intends to be profitable in 2017, said Chief Financial Officer Anthony Noto.

-Analysts on average had expected 316.3 million monthly active users, according to market research firm FactSet StreetAccount.
+Among its priorities, Twitter is dedicated to growing its burgeoning live video offerings through partnerships with organizations such as the National Football League, Noto said.
+Advertisers are increasingly interested in live video because of its potential to reach new and younger audiences, he added.

-Twitter hired bankers last month to field acquisition offers, but it has seen a dearth of potential bidders after Salesforce.com Inc, the last of the companies believed to be interested in buying the company, said it was not interested in a purchase.
+Twitter hired bankers last month to field acquisition offers, but it has seen a dearth of potential bidders.
+Salesforce.com Inc, the last of a small cohort of companies including Walt Disney Co and Alphabet Inc believed to have been interested, said recently it would not pursue a deal.

 The apparent lack of interest forced the social media company to consider a route anathema to aspiring tech startups: a major restructuring.

 Twitter had 3,860 employees globally as of June.
-The layoff of about 300 could hurt the company's image in San Francisco, where competition for engineering talent is fierce.
+The reduction of more than 300, chiefly in its sales, partnerships, and marketing efforts.

+The cuts come about a year after a similar wave of layoffs of up to 336 employees were announced when Jack Dorsey, its co-founder who had been serving as interim chief executive, took over as permanent CEO.
+Since then, Dorsey has drawn criticism from some analysts for splitting his time between Twitter and Square.

-The company, led by co-founder Jack Dorsey, said it expected cash expenditures of about $10 million to $20 million in the fourth quarter, mostly in severance costs.
+The company said it expected cash expenditures of about $10 million to $20 million in the fourth quarter, mostly for severance costs.

+On an investor call Thursday, Dorsey said he would not comment on speculation about a potential sale.
+He said in a statement that the company has "a clear plan, and we’re making the necessary changes to ensure Twitter is positioned for long-term growth.”

+Asked by investors whether major events such as presidential debates or the Olympics affected Twitter's quarterly growth in metrics, Noto said there needed to be such an event "every day" on the platform to meaningfully improve numbers, and "that's where we're headed."

 The popular but money-losing microblogging service spent aggressively on product development and marketing in recent years, betting it could afford losses as long as it attracted new users.
 But that growth stalled this year after it exceeded 300 million active monthly users, less than a fifth of Facebook Inc's users and below Facebook's Instagram.